southchen/FE-Knowledge-Valut/JS/Promise.md

 if(x && typeof x === 'object' || typeof x === 'function'){
         let called = false; // check for single invoke try{
-            let then = x.then;  // 这一行一定要放在 try/catch 块里
-            if(typeof then === 'function'){
+            let then = x.then;  //If retrieving the property x.then results in a thrown exception e, reject promise with e as the reason. if(typeof then === 'function'){
                 //(y)=>{},(r)=>{},catch(e) only one of the three cb would run then.call(x, y => {